splanck/vento/README.md

 - **Support Multiple Files**: Work on multiple files simultaneously.
 - **Mouse Support**: Navigate the user interface and files using a mouse.
 - **Copy and Paste**: Enhanced clipboard functionality for text movement.
-- **Find and Replace**: Easily search for specific text and replace it with another.
+- **Replace**: Easily search for specific text and replace it with another.
 - **FTP Support**: Access files on FTP servers as if they were locally stored.
 - **Theme Support**: Multiple built in themes for easy visual customization.
 - **Spell Checker Support**: Automatically detect and correct typos.